leboff/hover-dns/README.md

-HOVER_DOMAIN | The domain to update the DNS under HOVER_SUBDOMAIN | The DNS A record entry to update DDNS_HOST | The hostname to grab an updated ip from
+HOVER_DOMAIN | The domain to update the DNS under HOVER_SUBDOMAIN | The DNS A record entry to update DDNS_HOST | The hostname to grab an updated ip from UPDATE_INTERVAL | The interval in milliseconds to update Hover PORT | The port the server should run on

 ## .env file ##
 You can use a .env file in your project root to configure environment variables without setting them.
 See the [dotenv](https://www.npmjs.com/package/dotenv) package for more info.